Golfing on Kauai (North and East sides)

 Makai Golf Club

 Only a couple miles south is the Prince course, which is currently closed.
-It is a links style course designed by Robert Trent Jones Jr. The course was closed in 2014 and is due to reopen in 2019.
+It is a links style course designed by Robert Trent Jones Jr. The course was closed in 2014 and has still not reopened.
 The following is the rates before the course closed: Tee times are $250.
 If you are a guest staying in Princeville the rate is $180 for morning tee times and $165 after 12 noon.
 Want to do something fun with the kids then take them to the Mini Prince Par 3 course.
 It is 6 holes ranging from 48 to 91 yards.
 Adults are $15 and includes complimentary use of clubs.
 Keike up to age 17 are free with a paying adult or $5 without paying adult and also get complimentary use of clubs.
 The Mini Prince opens at 4:00 P.M. daily.

 Wailua Golf Course

 A few miles further south, in the town of Lihue, lays the Hokuala Golf Course, (808) 241-6000.
 There are 27 holes available for play.
 Green fees are currently $209 and $179 after Noon for the full 18 hole course.
 If you are staying at our house you can should be able to qualify for other resort guest rate of $165 for the morning and $125 after noon.
 Keiki age 6 – 17 play for $60 or free after 3:00 P.M. with a paying adult.
 The good news is the green fee includes a cart, two bottles of water, a cooler and a bucket of range balls to warm up.
 A little tip is if you might play the course twice, ask for the Hana Hou (to do again) discount.
 This will entitle you to a $95 round your second time you play the course during your stay on Kauai. www.hokualakauai.com/golf

 Golfing On Kauai (South and West Side)